Reinforced sequential Monte Carlo for amortised sampling: Conclusion

+In this work, we have placed amortised sampling and sequential Monte Carlo in a common framework by building a dictionary between MaxEnt RL, hierarchical VI, and SMC.
+This has not been functionally done before, even though many connections among these have been noted and used.
+This dictionary allows a transfer of ideas and algorithms between these views on the sampling problem: SMC informs the design of an off-policy RL algorithm and the use of importance weights for experience replay; RL algorithms are used for the learning of SMC kernels and intermediate targets.
+Empirically, our proposed algorithms demonstrate substantial improvements over on-policy training.

 Our work contributes to the growing body of research that connects learning-based sampling with Monte Carlo methods \citep{doucet2022score,chen2025sequential,albergo2025nets}.
 While sharing similarities with existing work, our approach is more general in that our framework does not assume any specific form in training loss, requiring only a general off-policy objective.
-Additionally, we highlighted the critical importance of replay training -- a widely adopted RL technique that is often implemented in simplistic ways that do not release its full potential -- and showed how it can be significantly enhanced through principled importance sampling strategies.

 \paragraph{Future work.}

 As discussed in \Cref{sec:smc_for_sampler}, we used the unnormalised target density $R$ as the target for SMC used to obtain samples to train the proposal.
 There may exist better choices that adapt the target to favour regions that are more informative to the current sampler, \eg, using the training loss along a trajectory as in \citet{kim2024adaptive}.
 Future work should also consider methods other than SubTB for learning the intermediate targets, such as those used in twisted SMC \citep{lawson2018tvsmc,lawson2022sixo}.
 In addition, the use of Monte Carlo corrector schemes \citep{del2006sequential} in the SMC proposal can be explored.